shiznit0587/AdventOfCode2021/README.md

 - *Finally* utilizing regular expressions for parsing the input.
 - I hit a hurdle for a bit for lines with *de*scending x or y values.
 - I used type aliases for cleaner type hinting throughout my code.
+- I got tripped up on diagonals in part 2 by initially always traversing from the minimum of each axis to the max of each axis defined by the line, basically traversing a different line entirely, when the line was at a decreasing angle.

 ### Day 4